Even Moms are Born

 You should check it out for yourself.
 The title alone, admittedly, got me a little misty.

 “The Birth of a Mother.”

-I mean, of course, the standard-issue comment after a kid is born is, “Mom and baby are doing well.”
+There is some care paid to the well-being of mothers, of course, after delivery.
+The standard-issue comment after a child is born after all is, “Mom and baby are doing well.”

 But that’s usually where it stops.

 Most times, beyond those first few hectic weeks, we forget to check in on moms.

 We spend so much damn time analyzing our baby’s growth and his feeding and the color of his poops that we forget to keep track of our own, and other moms’, mental health and strength.
 And often to our own detriment.

 The American Psychological Association says 1 in 7 women suffer from postpartum depression.

 I’ve told a tragic story on this blog before on what can happen when hospitals or institutions don’t pay enough attention to moms.
 Dear God, it can’t be this way anymore.

 So, my thought when I read this article was, “Cool!”
 Finally, doctors and researchers and other Smarty Pants types are spilling some ink on the complicated experience of motherhood.